mit-dci/opencx/CONTRIBUTING.md

 // AvoidHelloWorld is an example function that errors out when input is "hello world" func AvoidHelloWorld(named string) (err error) {
   if named == "hello world" {
-    err = fmt.Errorf("The forbidden string appeared in AvoidHelloWorld") return
+    err = fmt.Error("The forbidden string appeared in AvoidHelloWorld") return
   }
   return